A Beginner's Guide to Using macOS with VoiceOver

 First things first, when you first attempt to set up a computer, you need to know how to turn it on.

-If you’re setting up a laptop, simply opening the lid should cause it to power on; although at first there is no audible indication that this is occurring.
+If you’re setting up a laptop, simply opening the lid should cause it to power on, at which point you may hear a chime.
 If you’re setting up a desktop, plug it in and turn on any accessories like a wireless keyboard and mouse, and press the power button, which is typically the only tactile button on the case.

 If you have a desktop that came with a wireless keyboard and mouse that are switched on, the computer should automatically recognize them and proceed with the boot process.